-Please see my full pen profile as subject leader here:
+Please see my mission statement as subject leader here:

 Our subject map was created after consultations with staff to ensure that children’s learning in history is progressive and varied.
 Staff are aware of previous and future topics to make sure children have retained facts from previous topics and have the knowledge they need for future ones.
 This whole school approach to planning is particularly important when planning for mixed age classes, to ensure complete coverage of all objectives.
 This Full governing body training was also carried out in Autumn 2019 in line with new curriculum guidelines.

 Below are the links to view the subject policy and curriculum mapping for history: